Democrats Want Open Borders Without You Knowing It's the Goal

-The more than 600 marches are led by very radical groups who tend to include the same leaders and same funders Americans saw in Ferguson, Florida, and on Wall Street as well as in Climate change marches and Women’s marches.
+The more than 600 marches are led by very radical groups who tend to include the same leaders and same funders Americans saw in Ferguson, Florida, and on Wall Street as well as in Climate Change marches and Women’s Marches.

 The only things that change are the banners and the chants.
 Today, it’s ‘Families Belong Together.’
 The leftists want it to look like the majority feels the way they do.
 In actuality, they are the fringe revolutionaries who have no regard for our values, traditions, or security.